mattdton/Somatic-shortV-nf/README.md

 - [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html)

 ## Help / FAQ / Troubleshooting
 * It is essential that the reference genome you're using contains the same chromosomes, contigs, and scaffolds as the BAM files.
-This is [mandated by Manta](https://github.com/Illumina/manta/issues/92), which will throw an error if the BAM and FASTA files do not match.
 To confirm what contigs are included in your indexed BAM file, you can use Samtools idxstats:
 ```
 samtools idxstats input.bam | cut -f 1
 ```